 Learning About Shapes Activity – When your little ones learn different shapes they begin to see shapes everywhere!
 Grab these learning shapes activity pages to help your students understand what makes each shape unique from basic shapes to complex.

-Preschool Shapes Matching Cards – Matching items is a great activity for kids to recognize shapes, whether a large shape or small.
+Shape Cards for Preschool – Matching items is a great activity for kids to recognize shapes, whether a large shape or small.
 These preschool matching shape cards (with a circle shape, star shapes, heart shapes, and more) will help them to learn the names of eleven common shapes they see every day.

 Resources for Learning About 2D Shapes – Basic 2D shapes are what your students should first be learning.
-Help your kids learn all about rectangular doors, circular windows, triangular pizza slices, and more with these free printable shapes worksheets and resources.
+Help your kids learn all about rectangular doors, circular windows, triangular pizza slices, and more with these 2d shapes printables.

 Letter Tracing Worksheets